barbaraMCD/addict-api/README.md

 # INSTALLATION

-To run this project u can use the following command from the Makefile:
+To run this project u can use the following command (from the Makefile):

 ```
 make install
-make lol
 make run
 ```